cws1989/software-updater/wiki/ClientSettings.md

 ## &lt;information&gt; ##

-The **&lt;information&gt;** is optional tag, if not specified, the default title and icon will be used for launcher and downloader.
+The **&lt;information&gt;** is an optional tag, if not specified, the default title and icon will be used for launcher and downloader.

 The **&lt;information&gt;** tag can have 3 kinds of child tag, they are **&lt;software&gt;**, **&lt;launcher&gt;** and **&lt;downloader&gt;**.
 The title and icon information contained in **&lt;software&gt;** will be used for both the launcher and downloader, those in **&lt;launcher&gt;** will be used for launcher, and **&lt;downloader&gt;** for downloader.